thatandromeda/lc_etl/README.md

 You may need to export additional flags, per whatever `brew` outputs on installation.

 Then you can `pipenv install`.
+It will not succeed, but you will have all of the dependencies available in your virtualenv.

+# The data pipeline

+## How it works
+The overall structure of the data pipeline is as follows:

+- define a data set
+- download fulltexts (where possible) of every item in this data set
+- download metadata for all fulltexts found
+- run one or more filters to clean up the data
+- train a neural net on the fulltexts
+- optionally enrich the downloaded metadata with information derived from the fulltexts
+- embed the (many-dimensional) neural net in two-dimensional space, so that it can be visualized in a browser
+- generate a file of 2D coordinates and metadata suitable for consumption by the [quadfeather](https://github.com/bmschmidt/quadfeather/) library

-# Running the data pipeline
+## Running the data pipeline
-Workflow for getting data from LOC into a model, and transforming that model into a format that can be represented on the web:
+The script `run_pipeline.py` shows the workflow for downloading texts and metadata from the Library of Congress; training a neural net on the texts; and transforming the neural net and metadata into a format that can be represented on the web.

-- cd `lc_etl` -- **all of the commands below assume you are in this directory**
-- edit `dataset.py` as needed to specify desired items/collections
-- `./run_pipeline.sh path/to/dataset`
-  - optionally, you may add a second command-line argument to specify a logfile (if you do not, it will use a default timestamped value)

-This pipeline script performs the following steps, which you may also run separately:
-- `pipenv run python dataset.py` (gets the fulltext data)
-- Consider copying the newspapers to a backup directory before you run the filters on them.
-- `pipenv run python filter_frontmatter.py --target_dir=(wherever your newspapers are)`
-- `pipenv run python filter_ocr.py --target_dir=(wherever your newspapers are)`
-  - You probably want to run this as `nohup pipenv run python filter_ocr.py --target_dir=(wherever)`.
-It's long.
-- `pipenv run python train_doc2vec.py` (trains the neural net)
-  - `--newspaper_dir` (optional) specifies directory containing newspapers (default: `newspapers`)
+You can, of course, mix and match steps as you prefer.
+Changes you might want to make include:
+- writing your own dataset definitions (see `lc_etl/dataset_definitions` for examples);
-- `pipenv run python embedding.py --model=/path/to/model` (projects the neural net down to a 2d embedding)
+- altering the neural net hyperparameters (see `config_files` for examples);
-- `pipenv run python fetch_metadata.py --identifiers=/path/to/embedding/output` (gets the metadata)
-  - `embedding.py` will have output a file with a name like `model_20211027_150539_metadata.csv`; use that name here
-  - A more efficient version would combine this with fetching the dataset, and/or cache previously fetched metadata somewhere, but I've been developing this one step of the pipeline at a time for ease of troubleshooting
-- `pipenv run python zip_csv.py --coordinates=path/to/coordinates/csv --identifiers=path/to/identifiers/csv --output=desired/path/of/output/csv` (combines embedding vectors with metadata, into a csv suitable for use by quadfeather)
-- `quadfeather --files viz/labeled_model.csv --tile_size 10000 --destination viz/lc_etl_tiles`
-  - The arguments can be different if you prefer
+- using filters differently (fewer of them; in a different order; with different threshold values);
+- passing different base words into `assign_similarity_metadata`.

-Some of these (`train_doc2vec` in particular) may be time-consuming, so you might want to run them with `nohup`, or whatever you like for being able to walk away from a process for a while.
+Some of these  may be time-consuming (in particular: `train_doc2vec`, `filter_nonwords`, `assign_similarity_metadata`, and downloading large data sets), so you might want to run them with `nohup`, or whatever you like for being able to walk away from a process for a while.

+Note that `filter_nonwords` can only be run if you already have an intermediate neural net you can use to find real words that are similar in meaning to OCR errors.
+(The `BOOTSTRAP_MODEL_PATH` referenced in `run_pipeline.py` is not part of this repository.)
+You can train a suitable neural net on your whole data set, but if that data set is large, it may take an enormous amount of memory to handle all the OCR errors your neural net must learn; you will be happier training your intermediate net on a reasonably-sized subset of your data, accepting that it will not see low-frequency OCR errors, but trusting it will learn the common ones.

 # Exploring the data
 To load a model, in order to explore it: